 Uluru, also known as Ayers Rock, lies in the heart of Australia.
-Australia's northern territory, the Outback, the Red Center.
-It is a large sandstone rock formation sacred to the Aboriginal people, specifically the Pitjantjatjara people.
-It lies within Uluṟu-Kata Tjuṯa National Park , a protected area and is a UNESCO World Heritage site for natural and cultural landscape.
-There is archaeological evidence of the sacredness of this rock dates back some 30,000 years with the Aboriginals.
+The heart of Australia lies in the Northern Territory, or the Outback, or the Red Center.
+The rock is a large sandstone rock formation sacred to the Aboriginal people, specifically the Pitjantjatjara people.
+It lies within Uluṟu-Kata Tjuṯa National Park, a protected area.
+It is a UNESCO World Heritage site for natural and cultural landscape.
+There is archaeological evidence of the sacredness of this rock dating back some 30,000 years with the Aboriginals.

-There are a variety of different activities to see the rock and it's changing colors.
+There are a variety of different activities giving you opportunity to view the rock and it’s changing colors.
 A 2-night or more stay in the region gives the traveler a chance to view the rock in a variety of ways.
 From early sunrise viewing points, to walks around the base (climbing of the rock is not allowed), to special sunset dinners.
-Within these there are many opportunities to experience the cultural, amazing food, and create or celebrate a special occasion.
-Some other fun ways to see the rock are by helicopter, segway, biking, motorcycle, and even on camel back.
+Within these there are many opportunities to experience the culture, amazing food, and/ or celebrate a special occasion.
+Some other fun ways to see the rock are by helicopter, Segway, biking, motorcycle, and even on camel back.

 A very special display with extended viewing until December 2020 that you can go to via a camel ride is The Field of Lights.
-Created by internationally celebrated artist Bruce Monro.
-By far is largest work to date with over 50,000 spindle lights.
+Created by internationally celebrated artist Bruce Monro, it is by far ihis largest work to date with over 50,000 spindle lights.
 Just one more reason to book your Outback experience before the lights go out.